What is the Rule of 430?

 How 430 is calculated

-In a life-cycle assessment of four of our representative bike categories conducted by WAP Environmental Consulting, we acquired the value of the emissions from the average Trek bike—174kg CO2e.
-Using this, along with data from the EPA estimating that a single gallon of gas emits 8.887 Kg of CO2 and the average vehicle travels 22 miles per gallon, we came to this simple equation.
+In a life-cycle assessment of four of our representative bike categories conducted by WAP Environmental Consulting, we acquired the value of the emissions from the average Trek bike – 174 kg CO2e.
+Using this, along with data from the EPA estimating that 3.8 litres of fuel emits 8.887 kg of CO2 and the average vehicle travels 22 miles per 3.8 litres, we came to this simple equation.

 The impact of a bicycle